mlyann/awesome-gradebook/README.md

 Welcome to the **Gradebook App**!
 This console-based Java application allows you to manage a Gradebook, calculating GPAs, add/remove assignments, grade the assignments, and customize different weights for each quizzes.
 It is a project for **CSC 335 Final Project**, taught by **Instructor Malenie Lotz** with the assistance of **TA Paulina**.
 The authors of this project are **[Haocheng Cao](https://github.com/Boldthinkingcat)**, **[Minglai Yang](https://ymingl.com)**, **[Jerry Yu]()** and **[Alan Soto]()**.
 This project will be open-source after the grades released.

+Update (June 04): We got 105% in this final project, the best score in this class!

 ![Gradebook App](REV10-ML+Logo.png)

 ---